Fully Plug & Play (also dual extruders, Ethernet & WiFi, onboard camera, smartphone & tablet control, exclusive refillable cartridges) Read more

 In this regard, Zim can't be considered as fully Open Source and it is not possible for us to put the Open Source Hardware logo on it.

 Top quality T-shirt with a very special and unique Zim Kickstarter design!
 Price includes tax and delivery within US only.
-International shipping paid separately.Estimated delivery:Ships within the US only
+International shipping paid separately.Estimated delivery:Only ships to: United States

 21 backers Limited (29 left of 50)

 EARLY Zim Special - Get 1 SINGLE head Zim (one extruder) + 1 PLA filament cartridge.